 - It helps to boost conversion rates.
 If people are looking up a specific keyword, they are more likely to become leads because you potentially have something interesting for them on offer.

 - It’s cost-effective.
 Although finding a good SEO specialist is quite the task, once your website is optimised you’re good to go!
 There’s no need to exhaust your budget with constant paid ads expenditure.

-5 best SEO practices for garnering organic traffic in 2021
+5 best SEO practices for garnering organic traffic

 Minimise keyword cannibalisation

 Don’t bite your own bum!

 It might seem like a great idea to create multiple pieces of content targeting the same keyword, because you’ll outcompete all the other websites and monopolise the SERPs.
 However it isn’t.
 What happens instead is keyword cannibalisation.

 While you will probably outdo your competitors, you still won’t get as much traffic as you could.
 That’s because now you’re competing with yourself, with one of your pages stealing organic traffic from the other ones.
 The accumulated number of visitors is divided between both blogs, which makes both of them more vulnerable to being outranked by actual competitors.